-For that reason, I met with Dr. Harold Roberts, a very experienced valve surgeon from Aventura Hospital in Florida.
+For that reason, I met with Dr. Harold Roberts, a very experienced valve surgeon.
 Here are the highlights from our discussion.
 (If you are hearing impaired, I have provided a written transcript of this video below.)

 Thanks to Dr. Harold Roberts for taking the time to share his clinical experiences and research with our patient and caregiver community!

 P.S.
 Here is a written transcript of my video interview with Dr. Roberts:

 Adam: Hi everybody, it’s Adam with HeartValveSurgery.com.
 We are here at the Heart Valve Summit in Chicago, Illinois.
 I’m very happy to be sitting next to Dr. Harold Roberts.
 Our patients have had great results with Dr. Roberts — including Tom Devine and Terry Tannenbaum.
 Thanks so much for being here today.